klaudiosinani/ao/contributing.md

 ### Write code

-You can use issue labels to discover issues you could help us out with!
+You can use issue labels to discover issues you could help us out with.

 - [`enhancement` issues](https://github.com/klauscfhq/ao/labels/enhancement) are features we are open to including
 - [`bug` issues](https://github.com/klauscfhq/ao/labels/bug) are known bugs we would like to fix